-- 1. Results of education units of a programme including approved education units taken elsewhere and granted exemptions are valid as long as the exam of the relevant programme has not been completed succesfully. - 2.
-Partial results are only valid during the acadamic year in which they have been obtained.
+- 1. Results of education units of a programme including approved education units taken elsewhere and granted exemptions are valid as long as the exam of the relevant programme has not been completed successfully. - 2.
+Partial results and examination results are only valid during the acadamic year in which they have been obtained.